Learning Robust Satellite Attitude Dynamics with Physics-Informed Normalising Flow: Experimental setups

 Firstly, we trained several neural networks with varying architectures and hyper-parameters to find the best performing framework to estimate the next attitude, given the current one and the commanded RWs torque.
 We will refer to this step as Dynamics Learning Experiments.
 The metrics used for this step are the Mean Relative Error (MRE) and the physics error, i.e. the physics-informed loss.
 The results were averaged over all time steps and simulations.
 For both metrics we will show both the results on the single-step prediction and the results when predicting the next 10 steps under the assumption of constant command torque.
 This was done because preliminary results showed that the models were unable to learn from the small changes associated with a single-step prediction.
 This will also be shown in Section \ref{results}.

-Secondly, in the experiments named MPC Experiments, we used the best performing neural networks to test various non-linear MPCs evaluated with the following metrics: \begin{enumerate} \item Absolute Performance Error: the instantaneous value of the performance error at any given time, as defined in "ECSS-E-ST-60-10C" (\cite{ecss_10c}). \item Stability Performance Error: the difference between the instantaneous performance error at a given time \textit{t} and the error value at an earlier time $t-\Delta t$, as defined in "ECSS-E-HB-60-10A" (\cite{ecss_10a}).
-This has been computed using $\Delta t = 10$. \end{enumerate} The performance error is defined as the difference between the desired state and the current one.
-Finally, we performed a robustness-to-noise experiment (Robustness Experiments) adding a random error of up to 10\% from a Gaussian distribution to each state variable.
-We repeated this 10 times for each model.
-To evaluate these experiments, we will show the trajectories distribution, along with the averages of the Mean Absolute Error (MAE), final error, and spread.
+Secondly, in the experiments named MPC Experiments, we used the best performing neural networks to test various non-linear MPCs evaluated with the Stability Performance Error, which is the difference between the instantaneous performance error at a given time \textit{t} and the error value at an earlier time $t-\Delta t$, as defined in "ECSS-E-HB-60-10A" (\cite{ecss_10a}).
+This has been computed using $\Delta t = 10$.
+The performance error is defined as the difference between the desired state and the current one.

+We performed 300 Monte Carlo simulations for each model to test their robustness-to-noise, adding a random error of up to 3\% from a Gaussian distribution to each state variable, and a continuously distributed random error of up to 10\% to the inertia matrix, and up to 20\% to the satellite mass.
+Moreover, friction was inserted in the RWs following a linear dynamics up to $50\%\pm12,5\%$ of the RWs maximum velocity.
+The initial attitude was varied randomly in the range ($\frac{\pi}{8}$, $\frac{\pi}{2}$).
+It should be noted that the neural networks were trained with data generated in simulations without noise and RWs friction.
+To evaluate these experiments, we will show the trajectories distribution and the stability performance error, along with the average steady-state error over the last minute of simulation and the time required to converge to a attitude error below 1 degree (Settling Time).